IBIC/neuropointillist/docs/fingerfootlips.example.md

 `03prewhiten`

 This takes some time to run and is not parallelized; I suggest starting it before you leave for the day.
 This will create the directory `fmri.prewhiten`.
-Data here are prewhitened using AFNI `3dREMLfit` with a default column matrix of 1s as described [in this posting] (https://afni.nimh.nih.gov/afni/community/board/read.php?1,84268,158612#msg-158612).
+Data here are prewhitened using AFNI `3dREMLfit` with a default column matrix of 1s as described [in this posting](https://afni.nimh.nih.gov/afni/community/board/read.php?1,84268,158612#msg-158612).
 There may be better ways to do this; for example, see the procedure that
 [Mandy Mejia recommends](https://mandymejia.wordpress.com/2016/11/06/how-to-efficiently-prewhiten-fmri-timeseries-the-right-way/).

 However, the data created in `fmri.prewhiten` are used in subsequent models to produce what I think should be more realistic parameter estimates.